 It’s fall in Oregon, which means we’ll get beautiful, crisp mornings and brilliant colors.
 You can watch nature in progress over at the Owen Rose Garden webcam.
 I, of course, am not thinking about nature at all.
 No, I’m thinking about Back to the Future, as one does.
-More specifically, I’m thinking about Marty McFly and the character arc he takes throughout the first BTTF movie.
-There’s a stack of things you can learn about character development by watching Back to the Future, so let’s talk about how Marty McFly can help you write better stories.
+More specifically, I’m thinking about Marty McFly and the character arc he takes through the first BTTF movie.
+There’s a stack of things you can learn about scifi character development by Marty McFly in Back to the Future.
+In fact, he can help you write better characters.

 First things first, let’s talk about Marty in the first BTTF movie.
 The other two movies were written after the success of the first, and most of his character growth happens in the first movie.
 Yeah, yeah … he couldn’t stand being called chicken, but that was a bit of lazy storytelling.
 A kid who can travel through space and time gets triggered by the word ‘chicken?’
 Gimme a break.
 No, Marty’s character was interesting in the first movie alone and demonstrates a very solid storytelling arc by the end of the first movie.

 So to recap, Marty McFly is a teen living somewhere in suburban California in 1985.
 He has a single friend, a local ‘mad scientist’ who engages in eccentric science projects like synchronizing all of his clocks and building the world’s biggest guitar amp.
 We quickly find out that Doc Brown has invented a working time machine, and Marty ends up using it to travel back in time.